 I love the bricking here with wonderful scuppers protruding from the wall.

 Installing Pool Privacy Features

-If you’re looking at landscaping options to solve for privacy, keep it mind a few things.
+If you’re looking at landscaping options for privacy, keep a few things in mind.

 First, make sure to choose evergreen plants.
 You don’t want your privacy to completely disappear during some months of the year!